-Employee alleges that after he was terminated, a friend of the principal was placed in his former position.
-This Office has previously held that it lacks jurisdiction to entertain any post-RIF activity that may have occurred at an agency.23 A complaint of this nature is a grievance and does not fall within the purview of OEA's scope of review.
-Additionally, in Anjuwan v.
+Employee alleges that there was no budget shortfall as DCPS hired additional teachers in August 2009.
+Employee also alleges that Agency conducted the RIF in an unethical, unfair, and politically motivated manner.
+In Anjuwan v.
 D.C.
-Department of Public Works, 729 A.2d 883 (December 11, 1998), the D.C.
+Department of Public Works, 29 the D.C.
 Court of Appeals ruled that OEA lacked authority to determine whether an Agency's RIF was bona fide.
-The Court of Appeals explained that as long as a RIF is "justified by a shortage of funds at the agency level, the agency has discretion to implement the RIF..."24 The Court also noted that OEA does not have the "authority to second guess the mayor's decision about the shortage of funds...[or] management decisions about which position should be abolished in implementing the RIF."25
+The Court of Appeals explained that as long as a RIF is "justified by a shortage of funds at the agency level, the agency has discretion to implement the RIF..."
+The Court also noted that OEA does not have the "authority to second guess the mayor's decision about the shortage of funds...[or] management decisions about which position should be abolished in implementing the RIF."
+31